JBKahn/Blog/_posts/2014-08-17-ansible-modules.md

 ---
 layout: post
 title: "For a Few Ansible Modules More"
-description: "Writing my own ansible modules to make the most of the tool"
+description: "Writing my own Ansible modules to make the most of the tool"
 modified: 2014-08-17
 category: articles
 tags: [post]